NLnetLabs/routinator/source/manual-page.rst

       reject
-             Consider all stale objects invalid rendering all material published by the CA issuing the stale object to be invalid including all material of any child CA.
+             Consider all stale objects invalid rendering all material published by the CA issuing the stale object to be invalid including all material of any child CA. This is the default policy if the value is missing.

       warn
              Consider stale objects to be valid but print a warning to the log.